-Characteristics of Mint
+Characteristics of mint

 Here are some of the most common characteristics of mint and their relevance to individuals interested in growing them:

 - Most mints prefer partial shade but are nonetheless capable of surviving full exposure to the sun.
 In part, this is because mints prefer cool and moist soil with a pH ranging from 6.0 to 7.5.
-Since mints require frequent watering, it is important to ensure that the soil is both well-drained and deep enough to contain that much water.
+Since mints require frequent watering.
+It is important to ensure that the soil is both well-drained and deep enough to contain that much water.
 Meaning that elevated garden beds tend to be incompatible with them.
 Interested individuals should also consider using water-soluble fertilizers because frequent watering can wash away other kinds of fertilizer.

-Options for Growing Mint
+Options for growing mint

-Sure there are challenges of growing mint, but once mints have been planted, harvesting them for fresh herbs is as simple as snipping the leaves and stems.
-So long as even an inch of stem remains standing above the ground, the mint should continue growing to provide additional harvests time and time again.
+Sure there are challenges of growing mint, but once planted.
+Harvesting mint for fresh herbs is as simple as snipping the leaves and stems.
+Just leave an inch of stem standing above the ground.
+The mint should continue growing to provide additional harvests time and time again.